This is part 2 of WHAT IS ELECTRICITY. Loading...

 By this definition, the smallest quantity of "electricity" is the basic

-particle of electromagnetism: the Photon.
-(Yes, electricity is Photons,
+particle of energy in electromagnetism: the Photon.
+(Yes, electricity is

 electricity is made of photons.
-But only if we use Definition Two.)
+But this is true only if we stick to

 If electricity is a form of energy, then we're forced to say that